-French Onion Soup is one of my favorite things to order at a restaurant.
-I usually reserve this bowl of warm comfort for restaurants because it’s a soup that takes time and patience to make.
+French Onion Soup is one of my favorite comfort foods, but I usually reserve this warm and cozy soup for restaurants because it takes time and patience to make.
 But I’ve come to realize that although it is a slow process, it’s still ridiculously simple and inexpensive, so it’s totally worth the effort.
-I encourage you to make a pot of this incredible French Onion Soup on your next day off while you’re relaxing with a movie or folding some laundry.
+It’s full of sweet caramelized onions, a rich and savory broth, crusty bread, and gooey cheese.
+You’ve got to make this incredible French Onion Soup recipe on your next day off while you’re relaxing with a movie or folding some laundry.
 I think you’ll be glad you did!

 What is French Onion Soup?